All in One View

 Reducing Simulation

 The 15,000 wasted CPU-hours of simulation are an obvious initial target.
 Hugh reviews the jobs that went wrong and identifies the root causes.
 He then adjusts his workflows to prevent them happening again.
-To help in the future, he agrees with a member of this research group that they will double check each others simulation inputs before starting significant new simulation projects.
+To help in the future, he agrees with a member of his research group that they will double check each others simulation inputs before starting significant new simulation projects.
 With these measures Hugh estimates that he may be able to reduce his wasted CPU-hours by half.

 Hugh’s work requires running simulations for many individual timesteps but it’s often not obvious in advance how many timesteps are required.
 Reviewing some of his recent projects Hugh concludes that by monitoring his workloads more closely he can terminate some of them earlier.
 Hugh estimates this could reduce the CPU-hours used per project by 10%.